Transport & Driving

 - a MOT test certificate, Goods Vehicle or Passenger Service Vehicle (PSV) test, if applicable

-There are lots of car dealers for new vehicles in every local phone book all over Great Britain, offering almost every make and model you can think of.
+There are lots of car dealers for new vehicles in every local phone book all over the UK, offering almost every make and model you can think of.
 Moreover, any reliable and trustworthy dealer will also register your brand-new car for you, so you don’t have to deal with the DVLA.

 Last but not least, renting or leasing a car is a good alternative if you only need it for special occasions.
 In fact, you can save a lot of money this way.
-Internet search engines such as Car Rentals UK or Lease Cars Direct UK compare offers for car rentals or leases from various agencies all over Britain.
+Internet search engines such as Car Rentals UK or What Car? compare offers for car rentals or leases from various agencies all over the UK.
+Car sharing services such as DriveNow or Zipcar are also gaining in popularity in bigger cities, particularly London.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.